 “The Pedestrian” is a short story written by Ray Bradbury.
 It is set in a futuristic time not too far from the present, 2053.
 The story follows a man who is unlike the people of the time, who sit at home watching screens and never experience the world.
 This man goes for a walk every night at 8 p.m and has down for 10 years.
 He wanders the streets for hours wondering what people are watching on their screens.
 On this particular night he is arrested by the police, “‘What are you doing out?’
 ‘Walking,’ said Leonard Mead.
 ‘Walking!'”
 The police find it hard to believe that Leonard is out for a recreational stroll and arrest him.

 Written in 1951 this short story held a particularly accurate prediction.
 “In ten years of walking by night or day, for thousands of miles, he had never met another person walking, not once in all that time.”
 In this future time people are so caught up in their devices that they don’t even have time for walking, or don’t see it as a needful thing to do.
-This relates to real life as the technology revolution is sweeping through.
+I believe this relates to real life as the technology revolution is sweeping through.
 Technology has gotten to the point in everyday life that people can’t go five minutes without checking their phone.
 But not for just recreation, most of the learning in schools is done via technology or internet.
-It’s at the point where most of the student in my mum’s year six class at primary school have their own devices.
+It’s at the point where everyone has devices, most of the kids in my mum’s year six class at primary school have their own devices.
 I think Leonard, never seeing another human on his journey, also alludes to technology taking people away from the most important things in life.
 People are too caught up in the digital world that they don’t see the big picture of what is really important.
-I feel like Leonard is outside of the bubble and looking down on the funny people going about their funny little lives.
+I feel like Leonard is outside of the technological bubble and is looking down on the everyone else with wonder.